rapidfish/personnummer/README.md

 Extract information from any Swedish Personnummer (or Samordningsnummer) in a comprehensive manner, yet fast and simple to use!

 Gather statistics from collections of peronnummer/samordningsnummer using included helper classes.
-Generate personnummer, sometimes useful for test developers when a personnummer has to 'make it through' form validation etc.
+Generate personnummer (sometimes useful for test developers when a personnummer has to 'make it through' form validation etc...)

 ...or simply use it to verify if a personnummer having a correct checksum by its built in use of the luhn-10 algorithm.